tjjmoto/hw-ruby-intro/README.md

 You have two setup options: feel free to use one or both (with good github usage so you can coordinate your code!)

 The first option is "remote"- with this option, you will be using a docker container hosted on the UCCS servers.
-You will need to have internet access and connect to the UCCS VPN to use it.
+You will need to have internet access and connect to the UCCS VPN to use it- I recommend this option so that the TA and I can more easily help if things are going awry.
 The second option is a local install of Docker with the same environment installed.

-If you would like to use Docker natively, please see the instructions here: https://canvas.uccs.edu/courses/131846/pages/using-docker-if-you-do-not-want-to-use-the-remote-environment There is a quick tutorial of how to use Docker on Canvas here: https://canvas.uccs.edu/courses/131846/pages/new-to-docker-helpful-commands.
-To get to your coding environment, go to http://localhost after your docker container is up and running.

 If you want to use the remote environment hosted on UCCS servers (YOU MUST BE ON THE VPN TO CONNECT!!!!!):